alexkonovalov/airports/readme.md

 # Node.js Airport Route Finder API

-This project is a JSON over HTTP API endpoint that calculates the shortest route between two airports, given their IATA/ICAO codes.
-It returns the shortest route based on the geographical distance in kilometers.
+This project is a JSON over HTTP API endpoint that calculates the shortest route between two airports, given their IATA codes.
+It returns the shortest route based on the geographical distance in meters.

 ## Description